spryker/spryker-docs/docs/marketplace/dev/front-end/ui-components-library/actions/index.md

 ## Main Service

-Actions is an Angular Service that implements a specific interface (`ActionHandler`) and is registered to the Action Module via `ActionModule.withActions()`.
+Actions is an Angular Service that implements a specific interface (`ActionHandler`) and is registered in the Action Module via `ActionModule.withActions()`.
 The main service injects all registered types from the `ActionTypesToken`.
-Trigger method finds specific service from the `ActionTypesToken` by `config.type` (from the argument) and returns observable with data by `ActionHandler.handleAction`.
+Trigger method finds specific service from the `ActionTypesToken` by the `config.type` (from the argument) and returns observable with data by `ActionHandler.handleAction`.

 ## Action Handler